-When the number of integration times is set outside the range assigned in the Tune tab of the [PID] dialog box, bit 5 turns ON.
+When processing is performed for an integration frequency that is outside the range assigned in the Tune tab of the [PID] dialog box, bit 5 turns ON.
 Even if this status bit is turned ON, PID calculation is performed and the value is output at the upper limit.